-In this tutorial we will show you how to install free ssl certificate on Debian 10 Buster.
+In this tutorial we will show you how to install free ssl certificate for Nginx on Debian 10 Buster.
 For those of you who didn’t know, Let’s Encrypt is a free open certificate authority (CA) that provides free certificates for websites and other services.
 The service, which is backed by the Electronic Frontier Foundation, Mozilla, Cisco Systems, and Akamai.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘